-- (i) failing to leave the consumer's residence, etc. in defiance of the consumer's request that the business leave such place; - (ii) inflaming a consumer's anxiety and telling the consumer that it would be difficult to maintain his/her lifestyle without a contract, knowing that a consumer is excessively anxious about maintaining their current lifestyle due to declining judgment by ageing or physical disorder; or - (iii) making it extremely difficult to restore the original state, prior to performing the obligations of the contract, by performing all or part of the obligations that must be assumed if the contract were concluded, before the contract is concluded.
+- (i) failing to leave the consumer's residence, etc. in defiance of the consumer's request that the business leave such place; - (ii) inflaming a consumer's anxiety and telling the consumer that it would be difficult to maintain his/her lifestyle without a contract, knowing that a consumer is excessively anxious about maintaining their current lifestyle due to declining judgment by ageing or physical disorder; - (iii) telling a consumer by using perception through psychic sense, etc. that a serious disadvantage would occur to the consumer, and the serious disorder(s) can be completely avoided if the consumer enters into the contract; or - (iv) making it extremely difficult to restore the original state, prior to performing the obligations of the contract, by performing all or part of the obligations that must be assumed if the contract were concluded, before the contract is concluded.